 For one, Classy CEO and co-founder Scot Chisholm revealed that Classy is partnering with Facebook to create an integration for Classy customers.

-The integration—an early version coming later this year—will give fundraisers a single tool to grow their donations, and will give nonprofits a consolidated and intuitive way to analyze fundraising across digital channels.
+The integration will give fundraisers a single tool to grow their donations, and will give nonprofits a consolidated and intuitive way to analyze fundraising across digital channels.

 To dig further into Facebook Fundraising’s growing impact on the industry, Barrett Frankel, senior manager of Classy’s customer success management team hosted Wednesday’s closing panel with Carly Samuelson, peer-to-peer program manager at Heifer International, Jessica Murphy, director of marketing and communications at LIVESTRONG, and Kendra Sinclair, strategic partner manager at Facebook.